pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 - Lease addresses for DHCP from a reserved dynamic IP range
 - Assign static addresses not included in a reserved IP range, typically via 'Auto assign' IP allocation mode for a node.

-See [Concepts and terms](/t/maas-concepts-and-terms-reference/5416#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses.
+See [the glossary](/t/glossary/5416#heading--ip-ranges) for an explanation of the two kinds of reserved IP ranges MAAS uses.

 If needed, you can also define a static route between two subnets.
 A static route is defined on a per-subnet basis to use a particular gateway, using a configured destination.